 I turned my bows towards the other ruin in what is known as Castle Park.
 St Peter’s Church was a victim of the bombing in 24–25 November 1940 and was left as a memorial to those who perished in the bombing of the city.

 It is strange to see these gardens surrounded by the skeletal remains of these churches, they do make for very effective memorials, but unfortunately this one was also closed off.
 A proper memorial is affixed to the wall of the church.
-I will cover the memorial properly at allatsea.

 The park is a large one and one end of it had some very interesting structures so I headed in that direction because there were some more sculptures on my map close by.